Anxiety Counseling for Women

 Anxiety is different for women

 33% of women develop an anxiety disorder in their lifetime, making women up to twice as likely as men to develop anxiety.
-Do you find that anxiety comes out of nowhere and then sticks around for a long period of time?
 In general, women are more sensitive to the stimuli that cause anxiety, and the anxiety response stays activated for a longer period of time for women when compared to men.

-Societal norms and pressures that we face as women also play a role.
+Societal norms and pressures that we face as women can also play a role.
 Women often feel pressure to be perfect, and we often hold ourselves to extremely high standards.
 We may feel as if it's our responsibility to make everyone happy.
-We can over-function, and we're not always good at asking for help.
-This responsibility and pressure for perfection can feel like a weight, and only increases our anxiety symptoms.
+We can over-function, and some of us are not always good at asking for help.
+This responsibility and pressure for perfection can feel like a weight, increasing anxiety symptoms.

 Symptoms of anxiety in women can include:

 If you're struggling with any of the symptoms below, anxiety therapy can help.

 > Excessive worry that is difficult to control